jdittrich/userNeedResearchBook/text/allURBook.md

 not much of help.

 After the research session I listen to the recording.
-Usually I have the audio as a .mp3 and the Notes as a typed out plaintext or *.doc* (see *notes and Sketches on Paper*), so I can open audio and transcript in parallel on my computer.
+Usually I have the audio as a .mp3 and the notes as a typed out plaintext or wordprocessor document (see *notes and Sketches on Paper*), so I can open audio and transcript in parallel on my computer.
 When the audio contains information which is not in the document or if it supplements information that is already there, I pause the playback and write the additional information in the document.
 So